 Lurking in a dark back corner of many Australian backyards is a tired, overgrown and neglected shed.
-And it’s easy to see why: many old style steel sheds were already hideously unattactive, even BEFORE they were attacked by the neighbour’s privet and partially caved in by old fence palings and garden debris tumbling on top of them!
+And it’s easy to see why: many old-style steel sheds were already hideously unattractive, even BEFORE they were attacked by the neighbour’s privet and partially caved in by old fence palings and garden debris tumbling on top of them!

 In the era of travel restrictions, more pressure is being put on household space, so it’s more important than ever to use every bit of space to maximise our comfort at home.
-These little dynamos are not only incredibly handy, but this little Aussie Icon has had a facelift, earning it’s rightful place back in the spotlight!
+These little dynamos are incredibly handy, but this little Aussie Icon has had a facelift, earning its rightful place in the spotlight!
 Don’t put Baby in the Corner – let her shine on centre stage in your backyard.

 1. Brighton Beach Box Style

 This Iconic style looks just as amazing on the beachfront as in your backyard, as shown below.

 Displayed: Aarons Noosa Shed.

 Add a pop of colour to your Childcare centre or backyard play area as shown here – perfect for storing your equipment and kids’ toys!

 Displayed: Aarons Noosa Sheds.

 Give your older kids a space to be themselves and work on their hobbies or inspire their artistic flair!

 Displayed: Aarons Glenelg shed with subfloor and single steps.